Facebook Messenger hits 1.2B users, that's a lot of people

 Messenger's growth has boomed over the past couple of years.
 The 1.2 billion-user tally is up from July when Facebook announced 1 billion users on the app.
 Facebook said in February that 1 billion messages are sent on Messenger every month and 400 million people use the app's video calling feature.

-These sizeable numbers means Messenger now has twice as many users as Instagram, which has 600 million monthly users, and is roughly equal to the amount of users on WhatsApp, which has 1.2 billion monthly users.
-Facebook also owns both Instagram and WhatsApp.
+These sizeable numbers mean Messenger now has twice as many users as Instagram, which has 600 million monthly users, and is roughly equal to the amount of users on WhatsApp, which has 1.2 billion monthly users.
+Facebook owns both Instagram and WhatsApp.

+"We're grateful that you continue to use Messenger to stay in touch with the people and businesses that matter to you most," Facebook said in a statement.
+"We can't wait to share what we have in store next."

 Batteries Not Included: The CNET team reminds us why tech is cool.